-Most adult cats are lactose-intolerant, just like many humans are.
-This means that they can’t properly digest lactose, the main enzyme found in milk.
-Although a small amount of milk isn’t likely to do any harm, don’t overdo it—your cat will experience an upset stomach, diarrhea, or vomiting!
+Most adult cats are lactose-intolerant, just like many humans can be.
+This means that the cat can’t properly digest lactose, the main enzyme found in milk.
+Too much milk, and your cat will likely experience an upset stomach, vomiting, or diarrhea!

 Don’t Kittens Need Milk?